dcelik/ExercisesInC/reading_questions/thinkos.md

 1) Give an example of a feature common in interpreted languages that is rare in compiled languages.

+> Dynamic types are very common in interpreted languages but very rare in compiled languages.

 2) Name two advantages of static typing over dynamic typing.

+> Static typing saves time for run-time type checking and also requires less space to save dynamic variable lists.

 3) Give an example of a static semantic error.

+> int array[1.5] would be a static semantic error since its a logical error due to the static type check failing.

 4) What are two reasons you might want to turn off code optimization?

+> Code optimization can hide bugs in your code and it can take much longer to compile.

 5) When you run `gcc` with `-S`, why might the results look different on different computers?

+> gcc -S generates the assembly code, which changes from computer to computer as the assembler is specific to machine CPU.

 6) If you spell a variable name wrong, or if you spell a function name wrong, the error messages you get might look very different.
 Why?

+> Variable names will usually be grabbed by the compiler's syntax handler while a function name can be grabbed by the linker instead, generating a different error message.

 7) What is a segmentation fault?

+> When the code tries to read or write an incorrect location in memory.

 ## Chapter 2